arnoldNuvisto/Zero2WP/README.md

 - Run multiple projects simultaneously from a single workbench
 - Install the latest version of WordPress for each project
 - Clone the latest version of Underscores for each project
-- Sass to CSS conversion, error catching, Autoprefixing, Sourcemaps, minify & correct line-endings
+- Sass/Less to CSS conversion, error catching, Autoprefixing, Sourcemaps, minify & correct line-endings
 - Lint, order, concatenate, uglify & correct line-endings in JS
 - Compress PNG, JPEG, GIF & SVG images
 - Instantly update browsers on changes in project files